How to Write a Resume That Lands Interviews

 Step 9: Keep It Concise and Readable

-• One page if you have less than 10 years of experience.
+• Length: One page if you have less than 10 years of experience; two pages max for seasoned professionals.

-• Use bullet points, clear fonts (Arial, Calibri, Times New Roman), and plenty of white space.
+• Formatting: Use bullet points, clear fonts such as Arial, Calibri, or Times New Roman, and adequate white space.

 Step 10: Proofread and Edit Carefully